Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

 \algo{ \State Find $i_0$ as described. \State Create new empty stack $\mathcal{S}$. \For {$i \in \p{i_0}{i_0-1}$} \If {$i \in R$} \State $\mathcal{S}.Push(i)$ \Else \State $j \leftarrow \mathcal{S}.Pop()$ \State $o(j) \leftarrow i$ \EndIf \EndFor }

-The way $i_0$ is chosen guarantees that for every $j \in \p{0}{2n-1}$, the number of blue points in the set $\p{i_0}{j}$ is at most the number of red points in the same set, i.e.\ the set is either balanced or red-heavy.
+The way $i_0$ is chosen guarantees that for every $j \in P$, the number of blue points in the set $\p{i_0}{j}$ is at most the number of red points in the same set, i.e.,~the set is either balanced or red-heavy.
 This ensures that the stack will never be empty when Pop operation is called.
 When $o(j)$ is assigned, the point $j$ is the last on the stack because each red point that came after $j$ is popped when its blue pair is encountered, meaning that $\p{j}{i}$ is balanced.
 Moreover, this is the first time such a situation happens, so the assignment $o(j) = i$ is correct.

-By running this algorithm we calculated the function $o$ in all red points.
-To calculate it in blue points as well, we run an analogous algorithm where the color roles are swapped.
-All the parts of this process run in $O(n)$ time, so the function $o$ and, thereby, all orbits, are calculated in $O(n)$ time as well. \end{proof}
+By running this algorithm we computed the function $o$ in all red points.
+To compute it in blue points as well, we run an analogous algorithm where the color roles are swapped.
+All the parts of this process run in $O(n)$ time, so the function $o$ and, thereby, all orbits, are computed in $O(n)$ time as well. \end{proof}

 We define two categories of feasible pairs according to the relative position within their orbit.